openUC2/openUC2.github.io/docs/02_Toolboxes/02_ElectronicsBox/01_automation_intro.md

 #### How to Pair the PS4 Controller:

-For more detailed instructions on pairing, refer to the [UC2 PS4 Controller Pairing Guide](https://openuc2.github.io/docs/Electronics/PS4-Controller/PS4-Controller).
+For more detailed instructions on pairing, refer to the [UC2 PS4 Controller Pairing Guide](https://openuc2.github.io/docs/Electronics/PS4-Controller/PS4-Controller)(valid since June 2025).
 But briefly:

 1. First, put your PS4 controller into pairing mode by holding down the **Share** button and the **PS button** simultaneously until the light bar starts blinking.
 2. Open the serial prompt in your browser (connected to the ESP32 board) or use the web interface.